ravendb/docs/Articles/Raven.Documentation.Articles/articles/cqrs-and-event-sourcing-made-easy-with-ravendb.markdown

 Note that during the "map" we use Initial Salary from EmployeeRegisteredEvent and Amount from EmployeeRegisteredEvent.

-Following the ideaa of delivering "ready-to-use" data, we have a FullName property.
+Following the idea of delivering "ready-to-use" data, we have a FullName property.

 The Reduce is almost self-explanatory.
 I am adding salaries and taking the first produced name.